Top 15 Cat Food Ingredients to Avoid in Commercial Cat Food

-Since it is 100% marketing gimmick, iron oxide is unnecessary, and usually the sign of a cheap cat food.
+Since it is a 100% marketing gimmick, iron oxide is unnecessary, and usually a sign of cheap cat food.
 This ingredient can even be cultivated from rust!
 From foodcolor.com: “Common rust is a form of iron oxide.
-Iron oxides are widely used as inexpensive, durable pigments in paints, coatings and colored concretes.”
+Iron oxides are used as inexpensive, durable pigments in paints, coatings and colored concretes.”

 9. Meat & Bone Meal

-Described by AAFCO as “rendered product from mammal tissues, including bone, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach and rumen contents.”
+Described by AAFCO as a “rendered product from mammal tissues, including bone, exclusive of any added blood, hair, hoof, horn, hide trimmings, manure, stomach, and rumen contents.”

-Meat & bone meal is one of those rendered products that could contain anything, from euthanized pets, to zoo animals, to roadkill, to expired meat, and even the styrofoam wrapper it comes in.
-I know this may sound startling, but there’s some alarming information about the meat that goes into these “meat & bone meal” ingredients at the rendering plants.
+Meat & bone meal is one of those rendered products that could contain anything, from euthanized pets to zoo animals to roadkill, to expired meat, and even the styrofoam wrapper it comes in.
+I know this may sound startling, but some alarming information about the meat goes into these “meat & bone meal” ingredients at the rendering plants.

 10. Meat By-Products

 According to AAFCO, meat by-products are “non-rendered, clean parts, other than meat, derived from slaughtered mammals.
-Includes, but not limited to lungs, spleen, kidneys, brain, livers, blood, bone, partially defatted low temperature fatty tissue, and stomachs and intestines freed of their contents.
+Includes, but is not limited to lungs, spleen, kidneys, brain, livers, blood, bone, partially defatted low-temperature fatty tissue, and stomachs and intestines freed of their contents.
 It does not include hair, horns, teeth, and hoofs.”

 This means is that anything left over on the carcass after the good, human-grade cuts of meat are removed, gets thrown into a vat and processed.
 Since it just says “meat,” and not chicken or beef, you have no idea what’s actually in it.

-The rules surrounding ingredient labeling on pet food allow for less-than-ideal animals to be used in pet foods (see the links above).
+The rules surrounding cat food ingredient labeling allow for less-than-ideal animals to be used in pet foods (see the links above).
 Like meat & bone meal, meat by-products come from rendering plants that claim to use “4-D” animals as ingredients (i.e. dead from means other than slaughter, like diseased, dying, disabled, and even euthanized pets).

 Whether you consider “by-products” a good use of otherwise wasted animal matter, or a just a poor-quality ingredient, there’s no arguing with the fact that unnamed animal products can be bad news.